 Vice President, Policy Strategy and Outreach

 On food policy, Kyle’s campaign objectives have included mandatory plant-based options in hospitals and nutrition education for physicians.
 On forest policy, he has worked to ban the cutting of old-growth forest, and to establish long-term protection for intact forests.
 On climate, his objectives have included exposing obfuscation at UN negotiations, halting the expansion of oil drilling on the outer-continental shelf, and prohibiting public subsidies for coal-fired power plants.
-He has succeeded in achieving legislation and regulations at the state, national, and international level.
+He has succeeded in achieving legislative and regulatory reform at the state, national, and international level.